UGC NET Paper 1 vs Paper 2 for Computer Science: what each tests and how to split your prep

 If you want both papers structured together, the UGC NET Computer Science and Applications bundle covers Paper 1 and the Computer Science Paper 2 in one place, and the standalone NTA UGC NET Paper 1 course maps to the same plan if that is the half you need most.
 You can see everything we cover for this exam on the NET Computer Science category page.

-One honest reminder to close on.
-This post is your map, not the territory.
-Pull the current notification from ugcnet.nta.nic.in for the exact marks, duration, negative marking, and cutoffs before you commit your calendar.
+Before you commit your calendar, pull the current notification from ugcnet.nta.nic.in and check this cycle's marks, duration, negative marking and cutoffs against the plan you have built.
 Then prepare both papers together, because the exam does.